aileenzeng/Coffee/README.md

 Run coffee shell

 ```
-$ ./coffee.sh [java file name]
+$ ./coffee.sh [java test file name] [java master file name]
 ```

 ## Running the tests
-Run coffee shell, modify the command line argument as necessary.
+Run coffee shell in command line.
+Coffee takes in two commands: the name of the file you want to check and the name of the file you want to test your file against.

-For example, to run the Java program ScannerTest.java, do:
+EX: To grade a program that printed out "Hello World!" to the console, first create a solution file.
+(In this example, the solution file will be called HelloWorld).
+If you would like to check the output of a "student-submitted file" called HeyWorld against the expected output of HelloWorld, you would run the following command:
 ```
-$ ./coffee.sh ScannerTest
+$ ./coffee.sh HeyWorld HelloWorld
 ```

 To create tests for a Java program, edit the input-files and expected-output files corresponding to the name of the Java file.